CS-SI/pytest-executable/doc/fixtures.rst

 ------------------

-The :py:data:`tolerances` fixture provides the contents of the :ref:`yaml-tol` of a |yaml| as a dictionnary that maps names to :py:class:`Tolerances
+The :py:data:`tolerances` fixture provides the contents of the :ref:`yaml-tol` of a |yaml| as a dictionary that maps names to :py:class:`Tolerances
 <pytest_executable.settings.Tolerances>` objects.

 For instance, if a |yaml| contains: